Eaton, west Cheshire

 It is most notable for containing Eaton Hall, home of the Duke of Westminster.

-In 2015 the parish was merged with the adjacent parish Eccleston to form a new combined parish, Eaton and Eccleston; because of minor boundary changes, a small part also went to Poulton and Pulford.
+Eaton was formerly a township in the parish of Eccleston, in 1866 Eaton became a separate civil parish, on 1 April 2015 the parish was merged with the adjacent parish Eccleston to form a new combined parish, "Eaton and Eccleston"; because of minor boundary changes, a small part also went to Poulton and Pulford.

 Governance

-Eaton is represented by the Constituency of the City of Chester in the UK House of Commons.
-It was previously represented by the Constituency of North West England in the European Parliament.
+Eaton is represented by the Constituency of the Chester South and Eddisbury in the UK House of Commons.
 It is represented on Cheshire West and Chester Borough Council which holds its meetings at Chester Town Hall.
 Since 2015 local government in Eaton has been divided between two civil parishes: